m-Py/anticlust/README.md

 2. I created a repository on the [Open Science Framework](https://osf.io/cd5sr/) that includes materials for a better understanding of the anticlustering method.
-Currently, it contains the slides of a talk that I gave a the TeaP conference (Annual meeting of Experimental Psychologists) in London in April, 2019.
-The slides can be retrieved [here](https://osf.io/jbthk/);
+For example, I posted the slides of talks that I gave on the `anticlust` package.
-    they contain a visual illustration of the anticlustering method and example code for different applications.

 3. There is a paper in preparation that will explain the theoretical background of the `anticlust` package in detail.

-4. If you have any question on the anticlustering method and the `anticlust` package, I encourage you to contact me via email (<martin.papenberg@hhu.de>) or [Twitter](https://twitter.com/MPapenberg) or to open an issue on this Github repository.

 ## A quick start